Indico Data named a leader in Everest Group’s intelligent document processing (IDP) PEAK Matrix® 2023

 Any form of claims litigation can be costly for a commercial insurance company, but workers’ compensation claims can be particularly painful because they involve two paper-heavy industries: medical and legal.
 Medical records can be hundreds of pages long, yet must be examined to comply with subpoenas, legal discovery requirements and the like.

 Such examinations take extensive resources.
 But applying intelligent intake technology can ease the burden.
-With AI models that can reduce manual processing by 70% to 80%, insurance companies can dramatically increase their process capacity, make reviews faster and more effective, and reduce the need to outsource processing.
+With AI models that can reduce manual processing by 70% to 80%, insurance companies can dramatically increase their process capacity, reduce processing timelines, and minimize the need to outsource processing.

 Efficiently deal with catastrophe claim surges